datanav/docs/self-hosted.rst

 Hardware requirements
 ---------------------

-We recommend setting up at least a machine with 4 CPUs, 16GB RAM and 350GB fast storage depending on what needs you have.
+We recommend setting up at least a machine with 4 CPUs, 16GB RAM and a 350GB data partition with fast storage depending on what needs you have.

 Software requirements
 ---------------------